Shields

 “The training she prepared is for war.”

-“The first part teaches how to build and use various advanced small weapons, control disks, and inhibitors.”
+“The first part teaches how to build and use various small weapons, control disks, and inhibitors.”

 Berek and I look at each other, without speaking, thinking of our love for storms.